What is a Scrum Master and how does this role fit into a project? This question is critical for someone who wants to explore agile development.

 As the shippable software is delivered sprint after sprint, the Scrum Master focuses on strategic aspects.
 This includes planning for the product backlog and developing a product road-map with the Product Owner.

-Scrum Master Roles & Responsibilities:
+Scrum Master Roles and Responsibilities:

 - To facilitate daily scrum, sprint planning, sprint demo, and retrospective meeting.

 - Resolve conflicts by focusing on scrum values of openness, honesty, and respect.

 - Forecast the number of deliverable possible in an iteration based on evidence.